genomicsclass/leanpub/manuscript/expressing_design_formula.md

 The R markdown document for this section is available [here](https://github.com/genomicsclass/labs/tree/master/linear/expressing_design_formula.Rmd).

-Here we will show how to use the two base R functions, `formula` and `model.matrix`, in order to produce *design matrices* (also known as *model matrices*) for a variety of linear models.
+Here we will show how to use the two R functions, `formula` and `model.matrix`, in order to produce *design matrices* (also known as *model matrices*) for a variety of linear models.
 For example, in the mouse diet examples we wrote the model as

 {$$}